SpocWiki/_public/schema.org/predicate/Texts/has_edu_question_type.md

 - [ #has_/text/_about_edu_question_type :: Text ] or
 - [ has_text_about_edu_question_type :: Text ]

 For questions that are part of learning resources (e.g. Quiz), eduQuestionType indicates the format of question being given.
-Example: &quot;Multiple choice&quot;, &quot;Open ended&quot;, &quot;Flashcard&quot;.
+Example: "Multiple choice", "Open ended", "Flashcard".

 Predicated describes that:
 [ #has_/domain  :: Question, SolveMathAction ]